 Medicines Q&As | UKMi Medicines Q&AsUKMi Medicines Q&As

-Medicines Q&As are produced by UKMi pharmacists in response to a demand to make available high quality, evidence-based, and quality controlled answers to common or unusual enquiries made to medicines information services.
-These Q&As may provide either a complete answer or a starting point for additional tailoring to a specific related enquiry.
-These Q&As have a nominal review date of 2 years after writing, but may be updated sooner if new information and evidence warrants an interim change.
+The Medicines Q&As are produced for NHS healthcare professionals by UKMi pharmacists in response to a demand to make available high quality, evidence-based, and quality controlled answers to common or unusual enquiries made to Medicines Information services.
+These Q&As may provide either a complete answer, or a starting point for additional tailoring, to a specific related enquiry.
+The Q&As have a nominal review date of 2 years after writing, but may be updated sooner if new information and evidence warrants an interim change.
 The number of Q&As in the programme is under continuous review, with new topics added as the need is identified.
-The UKMi Q&A scheme is coordinated by the Southampton Medicines Advice Service firstname.lastname@example.org .

-New and updated Q&As will be notified through NICE Evidence Medicines Awareness updates to registered users.
+New and updated Q&As will be notified through the ‘News’ section of the SPS website, and via NICE Evidence Medicines Awareness updates to registered users: http://www.medicinesresources.nhs.uk/en/NICE-Profile/User-Registration-Details/

 Disclaimer for use of UKMi Medicines Q&As

-- This document has been prepared by UK Medicines Information (UKMi) pharmacists for the National Health Service (NHS), and contains an answer to a specific question about medicines use.
+This document has been prepared by UK Medicines Information (UKMi) pharmacists for the National Health Service (NHS), and contains an answer or provides a starting point (or ‘signpost’) for additional tailoring to a specific question about medicines use.

-- The question and answer (Q&A) relates solely to the clinical scenario described within the text, and should you have any doubts about whether this is relevant to a specific patient, or be unsure whether you understand the answer, it is again recommended that you request professional assistance .
+The question and answer (Q&A) relates solely to the clinical scenario described within the text.
+You are strongly advised to read the entire document, and in particular to take into account any limitations highlighted.
+Should you have any doubts about whether the scenario is relevant to a specific patient, or be unsure whether you understand the answer, it is again recommended that you seek professional assistance.

 UKMi Medicines Q&As are believed to be an accurate reflection of the medical literature at the time of preparation.
 However, users should always consult the literature and take account of new developments because these may change an answer.

-- Each Q&A will be deleted 3 years after preparation, unless it has been updated.
+Each UKMi Medicines Q&A will be deleted 3 years after preparation, unless it has been updated.

-- The authors of Q&As are not responsible for the content of external websites and links are made available solely to indicate their potential usefulness to users of Medicines Resources.
+The authors of UKMi Medicines Q&As are not responsible for the content of external websites and links are made available solely to indicate their potential usefulness to users of Medicines Resources.
 You must use your judgement to determine the accuracy and relevance of the information they contain.